 - Enjoy other giveaways and goodies along the way.

-The program is available in ARLINGTON, ASHBURN, DC, RESTON, and ROCKVILLE on either Saturday or Sunday morning depending on location.
-All training sites begin with an information session, coach meet and greet, and informal first day run the weekend of JANUARY 18-19.
-All sites will meet at 8:30 AM for the first weeks, and later move to 8 AM.
+The program is available in ARLINGTON, ASHBURN, BURKE, DC, RESTON, and ROCKVILLE on either Saturday or Sunday morning depending on location.
+All training sites begin with an information session, coach meet and greet, and informal first day run the weekend of JUNE 14-15.
+All sites will meet at 7 AM for the first weeks, and later move to 6:30 AM.
 Thereafter, at certain times, the start time may change again for certain weeks with especially long runs.
 We'll also be hosting Kickoff Happy Hour events in the week prior to program kickoff to offer another opportunity to meet coaches, set up carpools, enjoy some shopping and the chance to meet fellow runners over a tasty beverage....

 In addition to the weekly group long run, participants also receive guidance on what to do on their own for days the group does not meet.
 Optional evening track/speed workouts are planned on weekday evenings at 6:30 PM throughout most of the program.
 (Speed workouts may change venues or end in the early spring when team practices and field usage, etc., can cause conflicts.)
 Beginners may choose to skip speed sessions, but all are invited to attend them.
-Note that there is no separate track-only program for 2013-2014, as it caused too much confusion for coaches in 2012.
-We encourage those seeking a weekly speed workout only to register for the DTP and attend weekend runs (going appropriate distances for you) as your schedule permits.
 Speed sessions are slated for:

 - Arlington on Wednesdays (at W-L HS at 6:30 PM);